Most Data Architects Work in 2D.

 Integration Error Handling Playbook

-One invariant: no error goes unhandled.
-Every integration must define its failure disposition (dead letter, retry, manual review, or drop), escalation threshold, escalation owner, and review procedure.
+No error goes unhandled.
+Every integration defines its failure disposition, escalation threshold, escalation owner, and recovery procedure.
 Governs Rules 29 and 30.

 Dead letter queuesEscalation pathsSilent drop detectionAssurance gates